Emotional and Spiritual Care In Times of Crisis & Loss

 Police Shomreem Ministries is an independent, on call, emergency services, public safety and disaster relief chaplaincy ministry.
 We are on-call for any law enforcement agencies, disaster relief agencies or local communities that is in need of chaplaincy services.
 We are an independent, On Call, Emergency Services, Public Safety and Disaster Relief Chaplaincy.
 We do not charge for our services.

 Police Shomreem Ministries is an independent Judeo-Christian non-profit religious entity, registered in the state of Illinois and recorded in Lake County Illinois.
 Police Shomreem Ministries is a tax exempt religious charity corporation under Section 501(c)(3) of the Internal Revenue Code.
 This ministry operates solely on the donations, gifts and love offerings that are given by the people who want to help those who are suffering from or through the negative experiences of life.

 We have served several police departments in Lake, McHenry and Cook counties since we started this 501(c)3 ministry.
 We have also served in call-outs in central Illinois and Wisconsin.
 We have covered for public safety chaplains who were either not available to respond to situations or while they were out of town.

-We have serves in disasters with the SBC Disaster relief and the Salvation Army Emergency Disaster Services..
+We have served in disasters with the SBC Disaster Relief and with the Salvation Army, Emergency Disaster Services..

 Public Safety chaplains are comforters, pastors, teachers, and counselors.
 Chaplains are creative and understanding as they demonstrate God’s grace and love in ministering to people in crisis situations.
 Chaplains serving with law enforcement, fire department, and emergency services agencies minister to the employees of the agency as well as the people served in the community by that agency.